Notion vs Google Docs

 Choose Notion if…

-- →You want one workspace instead of Google Docs + Trello + Confluence + Airtable
+- →You want one workspace instead of Google Docs + Trello + Confluence + Airtable for internal work

 Choose Google Docs if…